-9. Declarations of Direct Testimony (Bench Trials Only)
+10. Declarations of Direct Testimony (Bench Trials Only)

-When ordered by the Court in a particular case, each party shall file and email to Chambers declarations containing the direct testimony of each witness whom that party intends to call at trial at least twenty-eight (28) days before the FPTC.
-If such declarations are filed, each party shall file and email to Chambers any evidentiary objections to the declarations submitted by any other party at least fourteen (14) days before the FPTC.
+When ordered by the Court in a particular case, each party shall file and email to Chambers declarations containing the direct testimony of each witness whom that party intends to call at trial.
+If such declarations are filed, each party shall file and email to Chambers any evidentiary objections to the declarations submitted by any other party.
 Such objections shall be submitted in the following three-column format: (1) the left column should contain a verbatim quote of each statement objected to (including page and line number); (2) the middle column should set forth a concise legal objection (e.g., hearsay, lacks foundation, etc.) with a citation to the corresponding Federal Rule of Evidence or, where applicable, a case citation; and (3) the right column should provide space for the Court's ruling on the objection.
 The Court anticipates issuing its ruling on the objections during the FPTC.